 |This is the popcorn-shop-side of Dewey's in Shaker Square.|

-Space and Atmosphere: Dewey's space is filled with cantaloupe-colored walls, framed art and wooden floors.
+: Dewey's space is filled with cantaloupe-colored walls, framed art and wooden floors.
 Compared to the Chagrin Falls popcorn shop, which also serves Dewey's coffee, the Shaker Square location has plenty of seating area for small groups of four or five.
 And it has small tables and bar-stool areas for people who want to camp out on their laptops and exploit the Wi-Fi.

 |And here is the cozy corner in Dewey's.|